-READING P LUS EXEMPLARS STANDARD EXPECTATION ALIGNMENT READING STEM WRITING PROMPT Literature RL.3.1 Key Ideas and Details Ask and answer questions to demonstrate understanding of a text, referring explicitly to the text as the basis for the answers.
+READING P LUS EXEMPLARS STANDARD IDENTIFIER STANDARD ALIGNMENT READING STEM WRITING PROMPT Reading Liter ature RL.3.1 Key Ideas and Details - Ask and answer questions to demonstrate understanding of a text, referring explicitly to the text as the basis for the answers.
 Standard met To build a successful incubator, you need a What makes a character a hero or a villain?
 List the names of characters who are heroes or villains and explain why they belong to that group.
 The characters can be from fiction or non-fiction texts.
-RL.3.2 Key Ideas and Details Recount stories, including fables, folktales, and myths from diverse cultures; determine the central message, lesson, or moral and explain how it is conveyed through key details in the text.
+RL.3.2 Key Ideas and Details - Retell stories, including fables, folktales, and myths from diverse cultures; determine the central message, lesson, or moral and explain how it is conveyed through key details in a text.
 Standard met This selection is mainly about a Describe three clues in a selection that helped you determine the main idea of the selection.
-RL.3.3 Key Ideas and Details Describe characters in a story (e.g., their traits, motivations, or feelings) and explain how their actions contribute to the sequence of events.
+RL.3.3 Key Ideas and Details - Describe characters in a story (e.g., their traits, motivations, or feelings) and explain how their actions contribute to the sequence of events.
 Standard met Which is true about the six blind men?
 Describe at least five ways you can tell if a selection is true or not true.
 Use examples from selections you have read to support your statements.
-RL.3.4 Craft and Structure Determine the meaning of words and phrases as they are used in a text, distinguishing literal from nonliteral language.
+RL.3.4 Craft and Structure - Determine the meaning of words and phrases as they are used in a text, distinguishing literal from figurative language.
 Standard met The meeting between Betsy and General Washington happened "by chance."
 This means it was Write one paragraph that describes the main information about a selection you read.
-RL.3.5 Craft and Structure Refer to parts of stories, dramas, and poems when writing or speaking about a text, using terms such as chapter, scene, and stanza; describe how each successive part builds on earlier sections.
-Standard met Which statement best describes the narrator of this selection?
-Describe a selection's beginning, middle, and end.
-RL.3.6 Craft and Structure Distinguish their own point of view from that of the narrator or those of the characters.
+RL.3.6 Craft and Structure - Distinguish their own point of view from that of a text's narrator or those of its characters.
 Standard met Which two statements about the boy are correct?
 Explain why you agree or disagree with the behavior of a character.
-RL.3.7 Integration of Knowledge and Ideas Explain how specific aspects of a text's illustrations contribute to what is conveyed by the words in a story (e.g., create mood, emphasize aspects of a character or setting).
+RL.3.7 Integration of Knowledge and Ideas - Explain how specific aspects of a text's illustrations contribute to what is conveyed by the words in a story (e.g., create mood, emphasize aspects of a character or setting).
 Standard met In this excerpt, Jake's mom says his dad will "be surprised, alright."
 What does she mean?
 Give examples of selections you have read that create a mood through the setting, feelings of characters, and choice of words.